Marilyn Ramenofsky: Life after swimming

 Ramenofsky, who is Jewish, was inducted into the International Jewish Sports Hall of Fame in 1988.
 She married Dr. John C. Wingfield at South Mountain Park outside Phoenix, Arizona, in November 1979.
 Wingfield was a Zoologist and neurobiologist who had completed a Doctorate from the University College of North Wales in 1973.
-Like Marilyn, he would later perform research at the University of California Davis, and collaborate with her on some of her research.
-Dr. Wingfield's research at UC Davis focused on neural pathways for environmental signals relating to seasonality, mechanisms of coping with environmental stress (allostasis), and the social modulation of hormone secretion.
+Like Marilyn, he would later perform research at the University of California, Davis, and collaborate with her on some of her research.
+Wingfield's research at UC Davis focused on neural pathways for environmental signals relating to seasonality, mechanisms of coping with environmental stress (allostasis), and the social modulation of hormone secretion.
 His work has had parallels with Marilyn's own research.

 Academic career

 Ramenofsky received her bachelor's degree in 1969 in Botany and Biology from Pomona College, then completed her Masters of Science in 1972 in Zoology from the University of Texas at Austin.
-Her Doctorate in Zoology, completed in 1982, was received from the University of Washington, Seattle.
+Her Doctorate in Zoology, completed in 1982, was received from the University of Washington.
 She began her academic career serving as a professor at Vassar College for three years, then taught for twenty years at the University of Washington until 2008, when she began teaching and research at the University of California, Davis.
 She has published numerous peer-reviewed articles on the physiology and behavior of migratory birds, most notably the white-crowned sparrow.
 Much of her research has focused on how glucocorticoids (steroid hormones) may orchestrate the suite of life history changes associated with bird migration.

 Continuing at UC Davis since 2008, she has most recently studied the migration of birds, and changes in their muscle physiology during stages of migration.
-Her most recently published article analyzes the effects of photostimulation on Gambel's White-crowned Sparrows.
+Her most recently published article is an analysis of the complex signaling to and from skeletal muscles within birds in migratory condition.